Bicep Tendon Tear

 A bicep tendon tear at the shoulder occurs due to either abrupt injury or overuse over time.
 The tendon itself can either tear partially or entirely.
 Most people will be able to continue living their lives without ever having to get surgery.
 A biceps tendon tear will cause you to lose some strength and mobility in your shoulder, but usually not enough to make a difference in your daily activities.
 But people who need to regain full mobility and strength of the shoulder will need to get surgery.
 Recovery is often a lengthy process, but most people can return to their daily activities.

 Your shoulder is a ball-and-socket joint that consists of 3 bones: your collarbone (clavicle), your shoulder blade (scapula), and your upper arm bone (humerus).
 The head of your upper arm bone fits into a rounded socket (known as the glenoid) in your shoulder blade.
 A combination of tendons and muscles (known as the rotator cuff) help keep your arm bone centered in your shoulder socket.
 The upper end of the biceps muscle has two tendons that attach it to the bones in the shoulder.
 The long head connects to the top of the shoulder socket (glenoid).
 The short head attaches to a bump on the shoulder blade called the coracoid process.

-There are two different types of biceps tendon tears: partial tears and complete tears.
+There are two types of biceps tendon tears: partial and complete.
 Partial tears do not completely sever the tendon, while complete tears completely sever the tendon.
-In most cases, torn tendons start off by fraying.
+In most cases, torn tendons start by fraying.
 As the damage progresses, the tendon can completely tear, sometimes triggered by lifting heavy objects.